adityavp36/adityavp36/README.md

-- 👋 Hi, I’m @adityavp36
+- 👋 Hi, I’m Aditya Pandey
-- 👀 I’m interested in Data Engineering and Data Analytics
+- 👀 I’m interested in Business Solutions harnessing the power of Analytics
-- 🌱 I’m currently learning SQL, Python and Power BI
+- 🌱 I’m currently learning Python, SQL, and Power BI
-- 💞️ I’m looking to collaborate on Data Analysis for Market Strategy and Client Facing Porjects
+- 💞️ I’m looking to collaborate on Data Analysis for, Business Optimization, Market Strategy and Client Facing Projects
 - 📫 How to reach me - Twitter @uncanny_llama

 <!---